kubedb/website/content/docs/platform/v2026.7.10/api/ace-installer/ace-installer.md

   version: v2026.7.10
 ---

-# ACE Installer
+# Platform Installer

-The ACE Installer endpoints generate and manage self-host installer bundles for the AppsCode Container Engine (ACE) platform.
+The Platform Installer endpoints generate and manage self-host installer bundles for the KubeDB Platform.
 All paths on this page are relative to the API root `/api/v1` — for example `/ace-installer/schema.json` is `/api/v1/ace-installer/schema.json`.

 > **AppsCode-hosted only.** These routes exist only on the AppsCode-hosted (SaaS)
 > deployment.
-On self-hosted ACE installations the `/ace-installer` routes are not
+On self-hosted KubeDB Platform installations the `/ace-installer` routes are not
 > registered and every call returns `404 Not Found`.
 (This was confirmed live — see the
 > verification notes below.)